 Brand-name prescription drugs

-Once you reach the coverage gap in 2018, you'll pay no more than 35% of the plan's cost for covered brand-name prescription drugs (in 2019, you'll pay no more than 25% of the plan's cost).
+Once you reach the coverage gap in 2019, you'll pay no more than 25% of the plan's cost for covered brand-name prescription drugs.
 You get these savings if you buy your prescriptions at a pharmacy or order them through the mail.
 Some plans may offer higher savings in the coverage gap.
 The discount will come off of the price that your plans has set with the pharmacy for that specific drug.